-The tone and style of your brand’s voice can make or break your company.
+The tone and style of your brand’s message can make or break your company.
 No matter what you’re selling, your voice emulates company values and beliefs.
-Your voice is your recognition.
+Your messaging is your recognition.
 No matter what you are saying or where you are posting it, your customers will know it’s you.

-Check out some of the key reasons every company needs strong, recognizable brand voice:
+Check out some of the key reasons every company needs a strong, recognizable brand voice:

 For brands today, trust is a necessity.
 Customers want to know that whom they interact with are trustworthy, honest and real.
 With multiple departments across many businesses, it’s easy to get lost in ensuring you’re all using the same tone.
 It’s important to focus on using the same messaging and voices that evolve as your business does.

-Establishing a consistent tone of voice will allow your customers to connect with your brand and give the sense of familiarity.
+Establishing a consistent tone of voice will allow your customers to connect with your brand and give a sense of familiarity.
 Switching between different tones send conflicting messages to customers.

 Now that you know why a consistent brand voice is so important, how can you maintain this?
-After a brand and voice is established for a company, you must get all active members on the same page and following the same guidelines.
-Whether it be through a brandbook or even a script when talking to customers, it’s necessary to provide the tools needed for all team members to adapt and use correctly.
+After brand messaging is established for a company, you must get all active members on the same page and following the same guidelines.
+Whether it be through brand guidelines or even a script when talking to customers, it’s necessary to provide the tools needed for all team members to adapt and use correctly.